 The city of Lyon counts around 28 hectares of collective gardens, including allotments (for personal/private use) and community gardens.
 Most of these allotments have existed since the early 50's, and community gardens have emerged during the last decade, due to citizen demand and public social policies.

-About 2,000 people are involved in those gardens through various organizations: NGOs, neighbourhood committees, etc., and there is a big diversity of gardens: sizes, significance, turning the area into an appealing destination for tourists.
+About 2,000 people are involved in those gardens through various organizations: NGOs, neighbourhood committees, etc., and there is a big diversity of gardens: sizes, practices, purposes, constraints, etc. They can be settled on both private and public land.